 "Before I even notice, I’m already 10 steps into reacting with whatever issue is at hand with my kids.
 When I can remain calm, it certainly helps the situation as opposed to when I get heated up, which only makes things worse.
 It makes me sad to know that until now, I have not been a good example of emotional regulation at all.
 And it's so disheartening to see my kids doing things that I know they saw us do..... throw something, slam a door...."

-This very challenging task -- regulating our own emotions so that we can guide our child lovingly rather than indulging in our own tantrum -- is fundamental
+This very challenging task -- regulating our emotions so that we can guide our child lovingly rather than indulging in our own tantrum -- is fundamental to good parenting.

 It helps your child grow a calmer brain and nervous system, which makes them easier to live with now, and more resilient for the rest of their lives.